 We have no intention to demote Dr. Roubini's image in any way, nor could we, given his standing as a respected scholar.
 But this exposition about cryptocurrencies before the US Congress is absurd.
 The research into specifics of cryptocurrencies was shallow and lacks basic knowledge of how cryptocurrencies work.

 Few, if any, technologies ever developed are as democratic, decentralized and legitimately crowd-sourced as cryptocurrencies.
 It is a worldwide popular phenomenon that economists should try to understand, embrace and adopt rather than to dismiss in such a condescending manner.

 The cryptocurrency world is eager to welcome top notch economists who have actually researched cryptos and understand their revolutionary potential.
-As always, the facts shall prevail over the FUD and immediate interests of bankers and “the system”.
+As always, the facts shall prevail over the FUD and immediate interests of bankers.